 Austin Way featured Chenoweth’s project the XYZ Atlas on the cover of their “Art of the City” issue in 2016.
 Using community input to map emotional experiences of residents of Austin, Chenoweth created a mixed-media installation called the “XYZ Atlas: the Hedonic Map of Austin”, which culminated in an exhibition at the high point of collective experience, Zilker Park in May of 2016.
 The Downtown Austin Alliance commissioned XYZ Atlas: Congress Avenue in 2017.
 Jennifer presented the XYZ Atlas at TEDMED 2017.

-Jennifer Chenoweth is a visual artist and entrepreneur.
-She is the principal of Fisterra Studio, creating contemporary abstract painting and sculpture.
+Jennifer Chenoweth is a visual artist and thinker.
+She is the lead artist of Fisterra Studio, creating contemporary abstract painting and sculpture.
 Chenoweth studied Painting and Sculpture at the Kansas City Art Institute, has a master’s degree from the “Great Books” program at St. John’s College in Santa Fe, and holds an M.F.A. in Painting from The University of Texas at Austin.
 Additionally, she has taken private studio courses from Sam Scott in Santa Fe and an intensive language course in ancient Greek.
 She was part of Leadership Austin’s Essentials Class in 2012.

 Now you can find her curating the Oakwood Cemetery Chapel for the Museums and Cultural Programs Division for the City of Austin.